What we see !

-I always quote (myself :P) that if you are in love You will see and feel it in whatever you do.
-An artist will see it in his(her) art, a mathematician in numbers and equations, an economist in economic theories, a driver in his driving and so on.
-You don't need roses, mountains, beaches and a romantic setup to feel that.
-Same is true for our other experiences and feelings in life.
+I always quote (myself :P) that if you are in love, You will see and feel it in whatever you do.
+An artist will see it in his(her) art, a mathematician in numbers and equations, an economist in economic theories, a driver in his driving, and so on.
+You don't need roses, mountains, beaches, and a romantic set up to feel that.
+The same is true for our other experiences and feelings in life.

 Today, I was reading this article "Turning Good Economic Luck into Bad" by Ricardo Hausmann.
-It is an article on Economy. but I find few paragraphs at start and few lines here and there more poetic and philisophical !
+It is about Economy. but I find few paragraphs at start and few lines here and there more poetic and philosophical !

-Read paragraphs below and you will see what I am trying to say - in place of country read people, life in place of economy.
-In place of Argentina and Venezuela think of two people you knew in life and "benefit from high prices" as an incident in their lives that was perfect but didn't lead to what it should have ! :)
+Read paragraphs below and you will see what I mean - in place of country read people, and life in place of economy.
+In place of Argentina and Venezuela think of two people you met in life and "benefit from high prices" as an incident in their lives that was perfect but didn't lead to what it should have ! :)

 Excerpt from article -